 However, going by the organizational structures and number of inward supplies, manually tracing the discrepancy across multiple invoices and further rectifying it with your vendors (probably spread across the country) can be a tedious task.
 So is there any better way to process your reconciliation without any hassle?

-Reconciliation with IRIS Sapphire
+GST Reconciliation with IRIS GST Software

-Yes, courtesy to IRIS Sapphire, the preferred GST solution of top organizations across the country, reconciliation can be easier than you think.
+Yes, courtesy to IRIS GST Software, the preferred GST solution of top organizations across the country, reconciliation can be easier than you think.
 Built-in with advanced algorithm and fuzzy logic, IRIS Sapphire helps you reconcile all your data, with no-hassles guaranteed.
 It swiftly scans through your purchase and the suppliers’ sales data and points out the discrepancies.
 Furthermore, its smart assistance can help you to rectify the discrepancies (if any), on the go.